ravnhq/JS-Nerdery-Challenges/questionnaire.md

 > **How does the variables scope works?
 Provide examples.**
 >
-> > **Let** and **const** have block scope which means you only can use within the block that you declared
+> > **Let** and **const** have block scope which means you only can use within the block that you declared.
+> >
-> > For example: if we declare inside a if block or function only we can use inside this block.
+> > For example: If we declare inside a if block or function we only can use inside this block.

     const number = 4
     if(number < 10){
         let numberInsideIf = 7;
         number *= numberInsideIf
     }
+    numberInsideIf = 8 //This will give a error

-> > The example above the variable _numberInsideIf_ only can be used within if
+> > The above example the variable _numberInsideIf_ only can be used within if
 > > block
+> >

-> > **var** have a global scope which means you can use anywhere you want, this can lead to have unexpected
+> > **Var** have a global scope which means you can use anywhere you want, this can lead to have unexpected
 > > problems because it is difficult to track where you access to the variable.

 > **When should I use forEach vs map?
 Provide examples.**
 >
-> > It depends on what you need because forEach run over an each item but doesn't return anything, and the other hand map run over each item and also return a new array with the changes that you want.
+> > It depends on what you need because forEach run over an each item but doesn't return anything, and the other hand map run over each item, and also return a new array with the changes that you want.

     const numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];

-    //In this case is better use forEach because I only want to show th numbers numbers.forEach((num) => console.log(num));
+    numbers.forEach((num) => console.log(num)); //In this case is better use forEach because
+                                                //I only want to show the numbers

-    //In this case is better use map because I need a new array with changes. const powNumbers = numbers.map((num) => num * num);
+    const powNumbers = numbers.map((num) => num * num); //In this case is better use map because
+                                                        //I need a new array with changes.

 > **What is the reduce use for?
 Provide examples.**
 >